mateuszkowalczyk0305/Cpp_C_Projects_on_STM32/HID emulator/HID_instruction.md

 Ensure you have:
 - STM32CubeMX,
 - Blackpill microcontroller with USB as HID funstions,
-- In `joystick` file you can see decriptors for keyboard and functions to sending data.
-You can download the project to see if that's working on your computer.
+- In `Summary` you can see decriptors for keyboard and functions to sending data.
+You can download `joystick` project to see if that's working on your computer.

 ---